 From Health Care to Housing: Maximizing Medicaid for People Who Are Homeless

 Medicaid expansion has brought many changes to homeless health care providers and those they serve.
 This pre-conference institute will feature in-depth discussions among federal officials, national partners and members of the HCH community to identify the opportunities presented by expansion (and how to maximize them) as well as to acknowledge the new challenges being created (and how to overcome them).
-Topics will include the advocacy needed to ensure all states expand Medicaid, the options states can adopt to add benefits or extend Medicaid into supportive housing and other care venues, and new care delivery systems that focus on new payment methodologies.
+Topics will include the advocacy needed to ensure all states expand Medicaid, the options states can adopt to add benefits or extend Medicaid into supportive housing and other care venues, the role of traditional safety net funding, and new care delivery systems that focus on new payment methodologies.
 Participants will gain a better understanding of the major issues facing providers and policymakers alike, identify priority areas for further attention, and inform the Council’s policy and advocacy agenda moving forward.
 Come to this session to raise issues and learn more about the many facets of Medicaid important to the HCH community.